rniice/grabcad-challenge/README.md

 # grabcad-challenge
-find minimum distance between point and a cylinder using react
+find minimum distance between point and a cylinder using react: [test it out here](http://michael-crockett.com/grabcad-challenge/)